-This is such a disappointment, because this thing is so cool.
+This is such a disappointment because this thing is so cool.
 From the triceratops horns to the ankylosaurus back, all the way to the spines on its tail — this dinosaur had it all.
 Its rarity is what makes this piece a holy grail, as we only know of two examples that exist.
-One of them lives in a private collection, and the other showed up on Ebay in the early 2000’s.
-Neither have been verified to be real, so all we have to go off of are the promotional materials and our hopes and dreams.
+One of them lives in a private collection, and the other showed up on eBay in the early 2000s.
+Neither has been verified to be real, so all we have to go off of are the promotional materials and our hopes and dreams.
 As this thing is so highly coveted in the collecting community, we have no idea how much it would sell for if a verified prototype went on sale.
 For now, we will estimate a lot.

 Gemr is the #1 free app and website for collectors.
 It’s the best place on the internet to meet fellow fans, show off your collection, talk all things geeky, and buy and sell cool stuff with people who love the same things you do.
 If you’re looking for the only place on your phone (or the internet) built just for collectors — this is it!